Nov 23, 2023

-- Requirements: Skills and experience in a particular field
+- Requirements: skills and experience in a particular field

 2. Start a Blog

-- Estimated Income: $100-$10,000+/month, depending on blog operational expenses and monetization channels
+- Estimated income: $100-$10,000+/month, depending on blog operational expenses and monetization channels

 3. Self-Publish an eBook

-- Requirements: Creative writing skills
+- Requirements: creative writing and content marketing skills

-4. Launch an Online Store
+4. Start an Online Store

-- Requirements: Business management, digital marketing, and site maintenance skills
+- Requirements: business management, digital marketing, and site maintenance skills

 5. Start a Dropshipping Business

-- Estimated Income: $200-$3000/month; the income may vary depending on the online store and market sizes
+- Estimated income: $200-$3,000+/month, depending on the online store and market size

-- Requirements: Business management, digital marketing, and site maintenance skills
+- Requirements: business management, digital marketing, and site maintenance skills

 6. Flip and Sell Thrifted Goods

-- Requirements: Business management and negotiation skills
+- Requirements: business management and negotiation skills

 7. Sell Handmade Goods

-- Requirements: Artisanal or crafting skills
+- Requirements: artisanal or crafting skills

 8. Sell Prints